“Any sufficiently advanced technology is indistinguishable from magic.”

 - Assistive technology devices are available in a variety of categories to address functional capabilities of students with disabilities.

-- All Daviess County HS and Apollo HS students are participants in our eleventh year of the "One-to-One” eLearning Program, allowing a powerful connection to 21st century learning.
+- All Daviess County HS and Apollo HS students are participants in our thirteenth year of the "One-to-One” eLearning Program, allowing a powerful connection to 21st century learning.

-- Students in the “Class of 2019” (current freshmen) will receive the newest eLearning Computer Model—the DELL Lattitude 3340 on or around August 15, 2015.
+- Students in the “Class of 2021” (current freshmen) will receive the newest eLearning Computer Model—the ASUS Chromebook on or about August 12, 2017.

 - All HS students can choose to participate in the "BYOD" program.